tabu-hr/tabu-db-api/doc/suggestions.md

 ## 2. Security Enhancements

-- **Input Validation**: Add comprehensive input validation for all API endpoints using a library like Joi or express-validator.
+- **[DONE]Input Validation (2025-03-04)**: Add comprehensive input validation for all API endpoints using a library like Joi or express-validator.

 - **Rate Limiting**: Implement rate limiting to prevent abuse of the API endpoints.